craig-warner/mandelbrot-background/README.md

 * Small images on preview at first
 * FIXED: Generate Background Progress (image progress string)
 * FIXED: Zoom / Pan Controll reset when selection popup is invoked
+* Pink needs to be changed to be mroe like what people think of as pink
+* Figure out why the images get less well formed the more you zoom in
+  * Releation to Threshold?
+  * Releation to bits per color?

 ## Enhancements
 * Image Format Selection